-What We Do on a Daily Basis The United Ministries office is open to serve clients Monday through Thursday, from 9:00-12:30.
-Volunteers from area churches welcome families in crisis into the doors of our office.
+What We Do on a Daily Basis The United Ministries office is open to serve clients Tuesday through Thursday, from 9:00-12:30.
+Volunteers from area churches welcome families in crisis into the doors of our office, or connect with them by phone if client families are unable to get to the office.
 The following is an example of what a family might experience when they contact United Ministries.

 The client then comes into the United Ministries office the following day and is greeted at the door.
 We make great efforts to keep the office warm and inviting so that families will feel comfortable and safe when they come for an appointment.
 Upon arrival, the family and the front desk volunteer go over basic paperwork and efforts are made to contact landlords and/or utility providers to verify the exact amount of financial need.

 Once the client guest is checked in, they await their appointment.
 During their time with volunteers and staff, families typically receive at minimum, some basic financial and budget counseling and a chance to just talk and release some of the anxiety that comes with a crisis.
 As the assistance counselor talks with the family in crisis, they determine what United Ministries will be able to do in assisting with the financial needs.
 The assistance counselor also offers the family a chance to simply speak and unload their burdens and stress.
 The importance of this faithful act of listening cannot be overemphasized.
 Further, as the assistance counselor listens, they are making notes of other forms of community support.
 For example, if a person is looking for work, we refer them to community resources that can help and we always share job postings of which we are aware.
 If a person is interested in education, we direct them to additional community resources such as George Stone or Pensacola State College.
-If a person is looking for more counseling, we attempt to connect them with great groups like Lakeview or The Family Center.
+If a person is looking for more counseling, we attempt to connect them with great groups like Lakeview.
 If a person is paying a high amount of rent, we might offer them information about Habitat for Humanity and encourage them to pursue the stability of home ownership through a great program like Habitat.
-If a person expresses interest in committing to long-term solutions for coming out of poverty we might refer them to classes at the Family Center, where we see clients on Wednesdays, or job improvement opportunities.

 There are so many generous and dynamic programs in our community and we want to connect people with the great resources available in this community.
 In attempting to help families in crisis, we have come to understand that, initially, meeting the immediate needs of the family are very important—this is the financial assistance piece.
 But it cannot stop there.
 Families in crisis often are dealing with more than one barrier and often it is the overwhelming nature of everything combined that can be so debilitating.
 Once a basic need is taken care of, a family can put all of their focus and energy on the next step or challenge they face.
 At United Ministries, families in crisis find volunteers who care about them and who want to help them transform their difficult situation into something better, hopeful and sustainable.